cairnsc/adtd/README.md

 security controls.

-Creation of the framework was motivated by the lack of a simplified means of testing these concerns on projects that make heavy use of automated testing.
+Creation of the framework was motivated by the lack of a simplified means of testing these concerns on projects that otherwise have extensive automated tests.

 ## Getting started
 In order to use adtd, you must create a class that implements the WebProxy interface to execute requests generated in